shashankp28/SDN-Sample/README.md

 sudo sh get-docker.sh
 sudo usermod -aG docker $USER
 newgrp docker

+echo "To check if docker is installed properly, run the following command" docker run hello-world
 ```

 **Note:** Make sure that you are able to add Docker to sudo group.
 So as to run Docker commands without sudo.